-What Are the Differences Between Medication-Assisted Treatment (MAT) and Medically-Assisted Detox (MAD)?
+What are the Differences Between Medication-Assisted Treatment (MAT) and Medically Assisted Detox (MAD)?

 As the U.S. continues to struggle with the devastation of this ongoing opioid epidemic, the current demand for effective and comfortable medically-assisted detox continues to grow exponentially.
-While overdose has reduced the national life expectancy, deaths of so many young adults have also left thousands of orphans for grandparents to take care of.
+While overdose has reduced the national life expectancy, the deaths of so many young adults have also left thousands of orphans for grandparents to take care of.
 Substance abuse continues to be a significant public health and safety crisis.

 Understanding available treatment options for overcoming physical dependency and beginning an emotional recovery allows you to make a wise and healthy decision for yourself, your loved ones, and, most importantly, your future.
 Start with a clear understanding of what medically-assisted detox is and what your treatment options are.

 Is Suboxone and Methadone Part of a Medically-Assisted Detox?

 Currently, a large number of drug treatment programs use Suboxone to treat opioid addiction.
 Suboxone detox is part of the medication-assisted treatment, also known as MAT.

 Before choosing a Suboxone detox path, it is essential to understand that this medication is an opioid itself, categorized as a Schedule III controlled narcotic.
 This medication is potentially addictive, especially for those with a prior history of drug or alcohol abuse.
 Because of these risks, Suboxone use should not continue for life.
 Instead, prescriptions should be given for short-term use only- preferably less than two weeks.
 Although Suboxone is much safer than heroin or fentanyl, when taken without proper management or supervision by a physician, the misuse of Suboxone can lead to dangerous and potentially life-threatening health complications, including: